The Gregg Museum has moved!

 Gregg staff members continue to look for new ways to bring the University’s collection to a broader audience.
 Professors, classes, students, and general public have access to the University’s collection by request.
-For more information please contact our Curator of Education, Zoe Starling at 919.513.7244 or email@example.com.
+For more information, or to make an appointment please contact our Curator of Education, Zoe Starling at 919.513.7244 or email@example.com.

 James and Eileen Lecce Ethnic Art Collection